 Advanced hostPath volumes

 hostPath volumes mount a specific directory on the Node’s filesystem directly into a Pod.
-In most cases, emptyDir is the right choice for scratch storage.
+Usually, emptyDir is the right choice for scratch storage.
 Use hostPath only when you explicitly need to access a specific path on the Node’s filesystem (for example, a legacy application that expects a hard-coded directory under /mnt/local).

 The following example shows where to set a hostPath volume: